Richard Young (photographer)

 Richard Young is an English society and celebrity photographer.
-His photography career started in 1974 and since then, he has photographed personalities such as Diana, Princess of Wales, Elizabeth Taylor, and Mick Jagger.
+His photography career started in 1974, and since then, he has photographed many prominent people, including Diana, Princess of Wales, Elizabeth Taylor, and Mick Jagger.

 Early life

-Young grew up in North London.
-He left school when he was 15 and worked in a boutique in King's Road.
-In 1968, he went to Paris where he spent nine months working with advertising and fashion photographer, John Bishop.
-In the early 1970s, he moved to New York City where his girlfriend was photographer Flo Fox.
+Young grew up in North London, where he regularly assisted his father who ran a stall at Berwick Street Market.
+He attended the defunct William Wordsworth Secondary School, from where he was expelled with his contemporary school friend Marc Bolan when they were both 15.
+He worked in a boutique in King's Road where he served singer songwriter, Leonard Cohen In 1968, he went to Paris where he spent nine months working with advertising and fashion photographer, John Bishop.
+In the early 1970s, he moved to New York City where he worked at Electric Lady Studios and his girlfriend was photographer Flo Fox.
 He returned to London in the spring of 1974 and worked at a bookshop on Regent Street.

 Career

 In 1974, Young's career in photography began when he was asked to take pictures for a book written by John Cowper Powys.
 Later that year, he was invited to photograph philanthropist John Paul Getty III as he went around London.
 These pictures earned him a job as a freelance photographer at the Evening Standard.
 He then worked with gossip magazine, Ritz Magazine, from 1976 to 1983, where he was given free rein to publish whatever pictures he wanted.
 Among Young's early photographs is a photograph taken of Keith Moon dining with Paul McCartney, hours before Moon died.
 Another is a photograph taken of Elizabeth Taylor kissing Richard Burton at his 50th birthday party at the Dorchester.

 As of 2010, Young had worked with the photographic agency Rex Features for three decades.
 He and his wife, Susan Young, owned their own gallery, the Richard Young Gallery in Kensington.
 His work as well as those by other photographers is displayed at the gallery.

 His portfolio includes Diana, Princess of Wales, Joan Collins, Elizabeth II, Kate Moss, Andy Warhol, Bob Marley, Stevie Wonder, Marvin Gaye, Jennifer Aniston, and Mick Jagger.
 Young has also photographed important political and cultural events, including United States troops in Iraq and Fidel Castro in Cuba.
 He has also visited orphanages in Romania with Michael Jackson and photographed the 46664 benefit for Nelson Mandela.